peterfab9845/header-columns-api/README.md

 The options object defines various configurations for the column, via the properties listed below.

 - `sortNumeric` (optional, default false) - If true, the column will be sorted by the numeric value of the final content; otherwise, it will be sorted alphanumerically.
 - `useDBHeaders` (optional, default false) - If true, only headers which are pre-parsed into the DB will be available.
-This provides a significant performance improvement, but has several important caveats (see below).
+This provides a significant performance improvement, but has several important caveats:
+    - The `customDBHeaders` preference (see following section) needs to be set in order to read most headers.
+    - The `headerIndex` property has no effect.
+    Behavior with repeated headers depends on TB version and has special cases.

 ### The `customDBHeaders` Preference